rochamarcelo/cakephp-route-plus/README.md

 ## Using Routes Extractor
-This allows you to remove the usage of fallback routes and possible improve routing with static route paths (ex: /articles/view)
+This allows you to remove the usage of fallback to avoid generic urls in favor of explicitly defined routes and possible improve routing with static route paths (ex: /articles/view)

 ### Recommended usage:
 Create this method inside your AppController